The Wallow Fire in 2011 burned 538,000 acres and was the largest in Arizona history.

 If you must evacuate, wear protective clothing such as sturdy shoes, long pants (denim, cotton or wool is best) and long-sleeved shirts and gloves.
-Your emergency to-go back should also include items that can help protect the spread of COVID-19, including hand sanittizer and face masks.
+Your wildfire emergency to-go bag should also include items that can help protect the spread of COVID-19, including hand sanitizer and face masks.

-Lock your home and take a disaster supplies kit with you.
+Lock your home and take a wildfire emergency kit with you.

 7. Avoid smoke and fumes.